hamid5026/sharks-from-space/README.md

 # sharks-from-space
 “From the deep ocean to outer space” a project linking sensor tags with satellite data to reveal shark behavior, ecosystem dynamics, and new pathways for sustainable ocean stewardship.
+We develop an underwater shark tagging + satellite monitoring system that fuses in-situ sensing with remote ocean data.
+The tag emphasizes low-power sensing, environmental adaptability, and intelligent behavior recognition.
+Combined with **satellite-derived indices** including phytoplankton concentration, sea surface temperature (SST), and eddy dynamics, we map habitats and infer feeding/migration patterns.
+This local+global fusion enables predictive modeling for conservation, safer fishing, and sustainable resource management.